Special Education and Regional Center Blog

 I am the parent of ___________, who is currently enrolled at the ________Elementary School in the _______ grade.
 My child has not been doing well in school and I am concerned about his educational progress.

-I am writing to make a referral for assessment for special education services for _______, under 5 C.C.R.
+I request a special education assessment for _______, under 5 C.C.R.
 Sec.
 3021(a).
-He may be eligible for special education assistance.
-I am requesting that John be given a comprehensive assessment including but not limited to the areas [remove as necessary] of social / emotional, academic, recreational therapy, behavioral, occupational therapy, sensory integration, speech, psycho-educational, adaptive P.E.
+He/She may be eligible for special education assistance.
+I am requesting that ___ be given a comprehensive assessment including but not limited to the areas [remove as necessary] of social / emotional, academic, recreational therapy, behavioral, occupational therapy, sensory integration, speech, psycho-educational, adaptive P.E.

 [Optional] As part of the assessment process, I also request that my child be assessed under Section 504 of the Rehabilitation Act of 1973 to determine whether he should be identified as "handicapped" pursuant to that law and to determine what, if any, accommodations might be required in his educational program in the event that he does not qualify for special education services or in addition to special education services.
 This is also to request that the Unified School District’s Section 504 Coordinator be present at the IEP meeting to discuss the results and recommendations of the Section 504 assessment.